 - If Cisco Meraki approves your RMA request, you will receive a confirmation email containing an RMA number within two business days.
 The address to which the product should be sent will also be included in that email.

 - Cisco Meraki will provide a pre-paid return shipping label for warranty replacement return shipments.
 Cisco Meraki will also provide a pre-paid return shipping label for free trial return shipments from US (including Puerto Rico), any EU member country, Australia, Canada, Chile, Colombia, Costa Rica, Ecuador, Indonesia, Japan, Mexico, New Zealand, Panama, Peru, the Philippines, Singapore, South Korea, Thailand, the United Arab Emirates, and the United Kingdom.
 For all other returns it is your responsibility to coordinate and pay for return shipping back to Cisco Meraki using the carrier of your choice.
-Cisco Meraki recommends that the return package has a tracking number and is insured for the proper value of its contents.
+Cisco Meraki recommends that the return package be given a tracking number and is insured for the proper value of its contents.
 Cisco Meraki is not responsible for packages lost by carriers.

 Product End-of-Life (EOL)

 Cisco Meraki may find it necessary to discontinue products for a number of reasons, including product line enhancements, market demand, technology innovation, or if the product simply matures over time and needs to be replaced by something functionally richer.
 We have set our end-of-life (EOL) policy to help customers better manage their product end-of-life transition.

 - End-of-sale date: The last date to order the product through Cisco Meraki point-of-sale outlets.
 After this date, the product is no longer available for sale via any channel.